Temiwaji/Data-Science-Projects/README.md

 4. [Car Prices Dataset](https://github.com/Temiwaji/Data-Science-Projects/blob/main/ML%20Projects/Car%20Prices%20Dataset.ipynb)

 This task is on prediction of prices of different cars on a car price dataset.
 Collaborated with 8 other young women on this project.
-IDE used a Jupyter Notebook.
+IDE used is Jupyter Notebook.

 - ### Exploratory Data Analysis Projects